Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch

 The modeling of stability in basic switches and other regulatory motifs has long been explored using the tools of dynamical systems~\cite{Goodwin1963,CherryAdler:2000,Covert2015,Alon2020,Ferrell2022}.
 To describe the expression patterns that arise from the three-gene toggle switch architecture shown in Fig.~\ref{fig:3genetogglediagram}, we define a dynamic equation for each transcription factor repressor $R_{i}$ of the form

-This general model form assumes that the dynamics of gene transcription, i.e., the production of mRNA transcripts, evolves at a timescale such that production can be measured equivalently from the concentration of output repressor $R_{i}$.
+This general form assumes that the dynamics of gene transcription, i.e., the production of mRNA transcripts, evolves at a timescale such that production can be measured equivalently from the concentration of output repressor $R_{i}$.
 The first term of Eqn.~\ref{eq:Reqgenform} characterizes protein production at a maximal rate $a_{i}$, and depends on the probability $p_{i}^{\text{expr}}$ that expression can occur.
 The second term accounts for protein degradation at a rate $1/\tau_i$.

-Fig.~\ref{fig:statesandweights_standard}(A) breaks down the possible regulatory states and corresponding statistical weights that contribute to the probability of expression $p_{i}^{\text{expr}}$.
+Fig.~\ref{fig:statesandweights_standard}(A) lists the possible regulatory states and corresponding statistical weights that contribute to the probability of expression $p_{i}^{\text{expr}}$.
 This approach to describing biological regulation draws from well-established statistical mechanical principles~\cite{TLHill1977,TLHill1989,Ackers1982,Shea1985,bintu2005transcriptional,bintu2005transcriptional2,Buchler2003a,Kuhlman2007,Vilar2003a,Vilar2003b,vilarSaiz2013}.
-From this table, and equivalent definitions for expression of repressors 2 and 3, we define the dynamics of this three-gene circuit by the set of differential equations
+From this table, and equivalent definitions for expression of repressors 2 and 3, we define the dynamics of the corresponding three-gene circuit by the set of differential equations

 Each repressor $R_j$ binds non-exclusively with affinity $K_{ij}$ to the promoter region for the gene that expresses repressor $R_i$.
-This repression coefficient $K_{ij}$ thus reflects the characteristic concentration of repressor $R_j$ required to strongly regulate $R_i$'s expression.
+This repression coefficient $K_{ij}$ reflects the characteristic concentration of repressor $R_j$ required to strongly regulate $R_i$'s expression.
 In other words, when $R_j = K_{ij}$, the produced concentration of repressor $R_i$ is half its maximum possible value.

 Note that these equations describe transcription factor binding phenomenologically through a Hill function model with coefficient $n$~\cite{Hill1910,Hill1913}.
-This approach coarse-grains out the molecular detail of precise binding site occupancies found in thermodynamic models, instead representing the high cooperativity-limit of the thermodynamic model.
+This approach coarse-grains out the molecular detail of precise binding site occupancies found in a strictly thermodynamic model, instead representing its high cooperativity limit.
 The Hill coefficient $n$ thus does not necessarily correspond to the number of bound repressor molecules, but rather measures the sensitivity of output response to binding.